astrosander/AstroTurbulence/stokesMaps_velocity_kolmogorov_NoNorm/README.md

 **Polarization Maps — Velocity-Based, Kolmogorov Turbulence (Synchrotron & Dust, Unnormalized)**

 This folder contains 512×512 maps of Stokes I, Q, U, and polarization angle, computed from a 3D turbulent velocity field with a Kolmogorov power spectrum.
-The polarization was generated using synchrotron- and dust-style prescription, assuming Q and U come from the projected velocity components:
+The polarization was generated using synchrotron- and dust-style prescription.

+Synchrotron methodology, assuming Q and U come from the projected velocity components:

 $$Q(x, y) = \int dz\\, (v_x^2 - v_y^2),$$

 $$U(x, y) = \int dz\\, 2 v_x v_y.$$

+Alternatively, for dust prescription with have divided the integrand by the square of magnitude of $v_\perp$, i.e.

+$$Q = \int \frac{v_x^2-v_y^2}{v_x^2+v_y^2}\\,dz$$

 The 3D velocity field was smoothed in Fourier space using a Gaussian filter: